 Tunnel Creek Trail

-Tunnel Creek Trail is relatively short.
-It’s 1.3 miles to the Pacific Crest Trail (PCT) junction, to be exact.
-Two hikers pulled into the parking area as we were leaving the trailhead.
-They were going up to Trapp Lake for the day.
-It sounded like a long day, especially with the snow conditions in higher elevations.
+Tunnel Creek Trail is relatively short, 1.3 miles to Pacific Crest Trail (PCT), to be exact.
+Two hikers pulled into the parking area as we started walking.
+Their day trip to Trapp Lake sounded long, especially with the amount of snow.

-The hike up to the junction went by quickly.
-Judging from the sky coverage, I was beginning to doubt the partly cloudy forecast.
-More snow appeared at the first clearing as the trail made its way up across the opening.
-Then there was ice on parts of the pathway up to the lake basin.
+The walk to the fork went by quickly.
+Judging from the dense clouds, I began to doubt the partly cloudy forecast.
+More snow at the first clearing in the forest.
+Then ice showed up right before the lake basin.

 See more trip photos here.